pnminh-org/cicd/README.md

 ```
 You can read more about Openshift's `uid` and `gid` [here](https://cloud.redhat.com/blog/a-guide-to-openshift-and-uids)

-**Note** The plugins that are specified with `controller.installPlugins` in the default [helm values](https://github.com/jenkinsci/helm-charts/blob/main/charts/jenkins/values.yaml) may not up-to-date or have conflicting dependency versions with other plugins so it may be better to specify specific version in our custom values file as well:
+In addition to the security configurations, it is important to note that the plugins specified using `controller.installPlugins` in the [default helm values](https://github.com/jenkinsci/helm-charts/blob/main/charts/jenkins/values.yaml) might not be up-to-date or may have conflicting dependency versions with other plugins.
+It is strongly recommended to use specific versions in our custom values file to ensure compatibility and stability.
+Here are the versions that have been tested at the time of writing this article:
 ```yaml
 controller:
   ...